suryakumardevarajan/automotive-adas-certifications/README.md

 📂 **Repository Structure**

 - `/Certificates` – PDF credentials and verified certificates
 - `/Resources` – External course links, documentation, or tools

+  **Note:** This is a living repository — I update it regularly as I complete more certifications and expand my expertise in the field.